smidy/ChickenFight/Learning/MessageSystem.md

 - Only essential data is sent in messages
 - Card SVG data is cached on the client
 - Complete state updates are only sent when necessary

+### Shared Data Transfer Objects
+- Common data structures are extracted into shared DTOs
+- `MapInfo`: Information about a map
+- `CardInfo`: Information about a card
+- `StatusEffectInfo`: Information about a status effect
+- `PlayerFightState`: Information about a player's fight state

 ### Batching
 - Multiple card images sent in a single message